puzzle/gitlab-ci-cd-training/content/en/docs/01/getting_started.md

 To get started we create a [git](https://git-scm.com/) repository holding an example application.

-## Task {{% param sectionnumber %}}.1: Open the Gitlab Webconsole
+## Task {{% param sectionnumber %}}.1: Open the GitLab Webconsole

-The first thing, we're going to do is to login into the Gitlab Webconsole and verify whether you have access to the correct group or not.
+The first thing, we're going to do is to login into the GitLab Webconsole and verify whether you have access to the correct group or not.

 {{% alert title="Info" color="primary" %}}
 Your Trainer will provide you the correct URL.
-Also if you need help logging in to gitlab ask the Trainers for help.
+Also if you need help logging into GitLab ask the trainers for help.
 {{% /alert %}}

 Explore the different elements in the web console: